SMF: Template-free and Rig-free Animation Transfer using Kinetic Codes: Abstract

 \section{Abstract}

-Animation retargeting involves applying a sparse motion description (e.g., 2D/3D keypoint sequences) to a given character mesh to produce a semantically plausible and temporally coherent full-body motion.
-Existing approaches come with a mix of restrictions -- they require annotated training data, assume access to template-based shape priors or artist-designed deformation rigs, suffer from limited generalization to unseen motion and/or shapes, or exhibit motion jitter.
-We propose Self-supervised Motion Fields (\name) as a self-supervised framework that can be robustly trained with sparse motion representations, without requiring dataset specific annotations, templates, or rigs.
-At the heart of our method are Kinetic Codes, a novel autoencoder-based sparse motion encoding, that exposes a semantically rich latent space simplifying large-scale training.
-Our architecture comprises of dedicated spatial and temporal gradient predictors, which are trained end-to-end.
-The resultant network, regularized by the Kinetic Codes's latent space, has good generalization across shapes and motions.
+Animation retargetting applies sparse motion description (e.g., keypoint sequences) to a character mesh to produce a semantically plausible and temporally coherent full-body mesh sequence.
+Existing approaches come with restrictions -- they require access to template-based shape priors or artist-designed deformation rigs, suffer from limited generalization to unseen motion and/or shapes, or exhibit motion jitter.
+We propose Self-supervised Motion Fields (\name), a self-supervised framework that is trained with only sparse motion representations, without requiring dataset-specific annotations, templates, or rigs.
+At the heart of our method are Kinetic Codes, a novel autoencoder-based sparse motion encoding, that exposes a semantically rich latent space, simplifying large-scale training.
+Our architecture comprises dedicated spatial and temporal gradient predictors, which are jointly trained in an end-to-end fashion.
+The combined network, regularized by the Kinetic Codes' latent space, has good generalization across both unseen shapes and new motions.
 We evaluated our method on unseen motion sampled from AMASS, D4D, Mixamo, and raw monocular video for animation transfer on various characters with varying shapes and topology.
 We report a new SoTA on the AMASS dataset in the context of generalization to unseen motion.
-(Source code will be released.)
+Code, weights, and supplementary are available on the project webpage at \href{https://motionfields.github.io/}{https://motionfields.github.io/}.